-- Written by BILLY SHANNON, Hudson-Catskill Newspapers, September 4, 2012 BILLY SHANNON, Hudson-Catskill Newspapers, September 4, 2012
+- Contributed by BILLY SHANNON, Hudson-Catskill Newspapers, September 4, 2012 BILLY SHANNON, Hudson-Catskill Newspapers, September 4, 2012

 BARRYTOWN — When Sun Myung Moon, founder of the Unification Church, died in South Korea early Monday, the religion’s main international seminary in Red Hook lost a leader.